 In partnership with the School of Arts Languages and Cultures, the Japan Foundation and The Great Britain Sasakawa Foundation, The University of Manchester Library has recently digitised a number of maps from our Japanese Collection.

-These Japanese Maps are now uploaded into The University of Manchester Library Image Collections (LUNA) as part of the Maps Collection.
+These Japanese Maps are now uploaded into Library Digitised Collections as part of the Maps Collection.
 They are freely available for research, teaching and learning purposes, as well as to those with an interest in cartography.
-Both metadata and images can be downloaded or printed directly from LUNA.
+Both metadata and images can be downloaded or printed directly.

 "The format and fragility of the maps makes it virtually impossible to study them outside the Library.
 By digitising this material, it becomes freely available to students, researchers and the general public around the world.
 We hope that the increased awareness and accessibility of these collections will help foster new international research collaborations."

 The Japanese Collection, assembled by the 25th Earl of Crawford in the 1860s and 1870s and purchased by The John Rylands Library in 1901, is not large by international standards, but it contains manuscripts and printed books of great interest and rarity.
 Amongst them are a number of 18th and 19th century maps together with topographical or geographical books and manuscripts.

 A full list of the collection was completed by Professor Peter Kornicki and published in the Bulletin of The John Rylands Library.

 The aim of this project was to select and digitise a number of maps and associated books and manuscripts from the Library’s Japanese Collection in order to preserve and make them available for teaching, research and study purposes.
 At this stage, 28 maps, predominantly published in Japan during the Tokugawa or Edo period, have been selected; the maps represent the whole of Japan or its cities, such as Kyoto and Edo (current Tokyo).